emmt/TiPi/info/array-factory.md

 ## Create a New Array

-The static method `ArrayFactory.create()` creates a shaped array with any element type and any shape.
-There are many possibilities to specify the shape of the arra, for instance:
+The static method `ArrayFactory.create()` creates a shaped array with given element type and shape.
+There are many possibilities to specify the shape of the array, for instance:

     ArrayFactory.create(type, shape)
     ArrayFactory.create(type, dims)